 Research vision

-- Quantum sensing across interferometric, atomic, and networked platforms.
+- Adaptive quantum sensing in interferometric, atomic, and networked platforms.

 Journal articles